 Security is exempt from registration under Rule 144A promulgated under the Securities Act of 1933, as amended, or the Securities Act.
-The security may be resold in transactions that are exempt from - registration, normally to qualified institutional buyers. - Non-U.S. company or principal place of business outside the United States.
-Non-income producing securities. - (7) For Finding Securities.
-(8) The securities are not pledged as collateral under the Credit Facility.
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.

+Non-LIS.
+Company or principal place of business outside the United States.

+Non-U.S. company or principal place of business outside the United States.

+Non-income producing securities.

+The securities are not pledged as collateral under the Credit Facility.
 All other securities are pledged as collateral under the Credit Facility.

 (9) Coupon is not subject to a LIBOR or Prime rate floor.
 (10) Represents the purchase of a security with delayed settlement (unfunded investment).
 This security does not have a basis point spread above an index.